wotography/DVR-timeline-version-manager/README.md

 Use responsibly, and only if you understand what the script does and how it affects your project.

 ### Lua GUI Script
-1. Download the tool here: [timeline_version_manager.lua](https://raw.githubusercontent.com/wotography/DVR-timeline-version-manager/main/timeline_version_manager.lua) or check the latest release.
+1. Download the tool here: [timeline_version_manager.lua](https://github.com/wotography/DVR-timeline-version-manager/releases).
 2. Place the file inside the Scripting Paths:
    - **macOS**:
      ```